JakubTesarek/dbgr/README.md

 arg2:
 ```

-Arguments mentioned in command without value are assumed to be flags and will be resolve to `True`:
+Arguments mentioned in command without value are assumed to be flags and will be resolved to `True`:

 ```
 $ dbgr r request -a arg1 # arg1 == True